-Most investigators (Wang et al. 2010, Urbissinova et al. 2010, Vermolen et al. 2014, Clarke et al. 2015) tie reductions in $S{or}$ to the viscoelastic character of high-Mw polymer solutions.
+Most investigators (Urbissinova et al. 2010; Wang et al. 2010; Vermolen et al. 2014; Clarke et al. 2015) tie reductions in $S{or}$ to the viscoelastic character of high- $M_w$ polymer solutions.
 If this view is accepted, polymer reduction of $S{or}$ should only occur at relatively high velocities.
-Note in Fig. 12 that the viscoelastic behavior only becomes evident above 10 ft/d for 18-20-million-g/mol HPAM in a 5120-md core.
-The onset of viscoelastic behavior occurs at lower velocities for less-permeable cores and higher-Mw polymers (Seright et al. 2011, Vermolen et al. 2014, Clarke et al. 2015).
-Concern is raised whether significant reductions in $S{or}$ can be expected at the very low velocities present deep in the reservoir where the majority of the oil exists.
-As an unexplained exception, significant reductions in $S{or}$ were reported at low velocities associated with the Daqing field (Fig. 21 of Wang et al. 2010 and Wang et al. 2011).
-In view of the state of the art for this area, extensive experimentation is needed to demonstrate whether viscous high-Mw polymer solutions can provide a significant reduction in $S{or}$ for a given field application.
+Note in Fig. 14 that the viscoelastic behavior only becomes evident at greater than 10 ft/D for 18- to 20-million-g/mol HPAM in a 5,120-md core.
+The onset of viscoelastic behavior occurs at lower velocities for less-permeable cores and higher- $M_w$ polymers (Seright et al. 2011; Vermolen et al. 2014; Clarke et al. 2015).
+Concern is raised whether significant reductions in $S{or}$ can be expected at the very-low velocities present deep in the reservoir where the majority of the oil exists.
+As an unexplained exception, significant reductions in $S{or}$ were reported at low velocities associated with the Daqing field (Fig. 21 of Wang et al. 2010, 2011).
+In view of the state of the art for this area, extensive experimentation is needed to demonstrate whether viscous- and high- $M_w$ -polymer solutions can provide a significant reduction in $S{or}$ for a given field application.